 Community partners work to help change the tobacco point-of-sale environment by working with community retailers to decrease or eliminate the impact that the sales, visibility and advertising of tobacco have on smoking initiation in local youth.

 In 2016, Healthworks ONE hosted a “Smoke Free Places” community forum, beginning a community conversation about limiting smoking near locations such as school bus stops.
-For more information, visit the coalition’s Facebook page, Northern Vermont Parents for Change.
+For more information, visit the coalition’s Facebook page, Orleans Northern Essex Prevention Partnerships.